Websoft9/docker-library/apps/onlyofficedocs/src/README.md

 ```
 bash /var/www/onlyoffice/Data/createCA.sh
 ```
-#### step4: exit the container and restart onlyofficedocs
+#### step4: Modify the container configuration file and restart onlyofficedocs
+Modify the container configuration file "/etc/onlyoffice/documentserver/default. json" and change the value of the "rejectUnauthorized" parameter to "false".

 ```
+supervisor ctl restart all
 exit
-docker restart onlyofficedocs
 ```